-Floris UMC offers many different support groups for those struggling with life’s challenges.
-The following is a list of resources that we offer along with a short description of each.
-For more information about any of these groups, please contact Carol Benson.
+Floris UMC offers many support groups for those struggling with life’s challenges.
+For more information about any of these groups, please contact Carol Benson at firstname.lastname@example.org.

-- Alcoholics Anonymous: The only requirement for membership of AA is a desire to stop drinking.
-This free group allows men and women to share their experiences, strength and hopes in order to stay sober.
-Meetings take place on Monday and Thursday at 5:30 p.m. in room 202.
+Alcoholics Anonymous: Floris UMC welcomes all AA members and those who have a desire to stop drinking.
+This free group allows men and women to share their experience, strength and hope in order to stay sober and help others become sober.

-- NAMI (National Alliance on Mental Illness) Family Support Group: A year-round support group for family members, partners, and friends of individuals living with a mental health condition.
+NAMI (National Alliance on Mental Illness) Family Support Group: A year-round support group for family members, partners, and friends of individuals living with a mental health condition.
 The support group is facilitated by two NAMI-trained facilitators.
-Meetings take place the first Saturday of each month from 10:00 to 11:30 a.m. on the second floor.